aPToul/Experiments-in-Music/README.md

 # Sampling
 I modified the character generation step in two ways:

-- Forcing the model to continue writing a song without the new song character '%'
+1. Forcing the model to continue writing a song without the new song character '%'

-- Iterating back and forth between two models (128 nodes & 256 nodes respectively), the smaller one which is "creative" and the bigger one potentially overfit (hence it is not allowed to write too many characters in a row, but it is really good at injecting parts from other tunes coherently)
+2. Iterating back and forth between two models (128 nodes & 256 nodes respectively)
+- The smaller one is "creative" but struggles to write long passages
+- The bigger one is overfit to the data and thus is limited from writing too many characters in a row.
+It is very good at borrowing parts from other tunes coherently.